ap7t/flow/README.md

 optional arguments:

   -h, --help          show this help message and exit

-  -s, --strobe   Strobe to the BPM of a song (changes based on tempo
+  -s, --strobe        strobe to the BPM of a song (changes based on tempo
                       changes)

-  -b, --breathe  Breathe to the BPM of a song (changes based on tempo
+  -b, --breathe       breathe to the BPM of a song (changes based on tempo
                       changes)

-  -m, --mixed    Changes between stobing and breathing to BPM of a song
+  -m, --mixed         changes between stobing and breathing to BPM of a song
                       (changes based on loudness changes)

-  -t, --tempo    Relative changes in tempo between sections will not
+  -t, --tempo         relative changes in tempo between sections will not
                       change the period of light effect